1amg30rg3/Portfolio-2024/README.md

-# Portfolio 2024 - George Gavasheli
+# Personal-Web-V1 - George Gavasheli

 A modern, interactive personal portfolio website showcasing design, frontend, and backend development expertise.
 Built with Laravel 11, Vue 3, and Inertia.js for a seamless single-page application experience.